Melancthon Brooks Woolsey: Biography

 In July 1862, he was promoted to commander and placed in command of the sloop Vandalia.
 That duty lasted until early 1863, at which time he was transferred to command of the steamer Princess Royal.
 That ship was assigned to the West Gulf Blockading Squadron and patrolled the coasts of Louisiana and Texas.
-On 28 June 1863, Princess Royal helped to defend the town of Donaldsville, Louisiana, against a determined Southern attack, and Comdr.
+On 28 June 1863, Princess Royal helped to defend the town of Donaldsonville, Louisiana, against a determined Southern attack, and Comdr.
 Woolsey received high commendation from his superiors for his ship's contribution to the successful defense of the town.
 He remained with the blockade through the end of the war and, by July 1866, saw his name returned to the active list in the rank of captain.

 Following the Civil War, Capt.
 Woolsey commanded the sloop-of-war Pawnee on the South Atlantic Station in 1867 and 1868.
 In 1869, he took command of the South Atlantic Station flagship Guerriere.
 In 1871, Woolsey was promoted to commodore, probably as flag officer in charge of the South Atlantic Station.
 His last tour of duty came in March 1873, when he took over as commandant of the navy yard at Pensacola, Florida.

 Commodore Woolsey received orders detaching him from command of the navy yard in the summer of 1874.
 At the time, an epidemic of yellow fever raged at Pensacola, and he deemed it necessary to remain at his post to prevent panic.
 He contracted the highly infectious disease and died at Pensacola in the summer of 1874.